 The thyroid gland in particular, plays a vital role in regulating metabolism.
 If not for thyroid hormones, your cells wouldn’t be able to turn oxygen and food into energy.

 So what happens when you have a problem with your thyroid?
 Some people don’t have a thyroid (or it is removed), what then?
 Fortunately, there are ways to treat common thyroid conditions and it is possible to live without a thyroid gland.
-For help navigating thyroid issues you can see an endocrinologist.

 What is an Endocrinologist?